allenai/natural-instructions/tasks/README.md

 `task306_jeopardy_answer_generation_double` | Given a category and a trivia clue of relatively medium difficulty, generate the best answer. | Answer Generation
 `task307_jeopardy_answer_generation_final` | Given a category and a trivia clue of relatively hard difficulty, generate the best answer. | Answer Generation
 `task308_jeopardy_answer_generation_all` | Given a category and a trivia clue of varying difficulties, generate the best answer. | Answer Generation
+`task309_race_answer_generation` | Given an article, a question and four options; provide correct answer for the question based on the article. | Answer Generation
+`task310_race_classification` | Given an article, a question and four options; provide incorrect answer for the question based on the article. | Classification
-`task312_europarl_sv_en_translation` | Given a Swedish sentence, convert it into English. | Translation `task313_europarl_en_sv_translation` | Given an English sentence, convert it into Swedish. | Translation `task314_europarl_sv-en_classification` | Given a Swedish sentence and its corresponding English sentence, classify whether it is correct or not. | Classification
+`task311_race_question_generation` | Generate a question based on the given article and an answer. | Question Generation `task312_europarl_sv_en_translation` | Given a Swedish sentence, convert it into English. | Translation `task313_europarl_en_sv_translation` | Given an English sentence, convert it into Swedish. | Translation `task314_europarl_sv-en_classification` | Given a Swedish sentence and its corresponding English sentence, classify whether it is correct or not. | Classification